awsdocs/amazon-athena-user-guide/doc_source/lf-athena-limitations.md

 An Athena user from one account can not query databases and tables in the Data Catalog of a different account, even when Lake Formation is used\.
 To query an Amazon S3 data location in a different account, a resource\-based IAM policy \(bucket policy\) must allow access to the location\.
 For more information, see [Cross\-account Access](cross-account-permissions.md)\.
 You can use Lake Formation to register an accessible bucket location in an external account with the Data Catalog in the local account\.

-## SSE\-KMS Encrypted Amazon S3 Locations Registered With Lake Formation Cannot Be Queried in Athena<a name="lf-athena-limitations-sse-kms"></a>
+## CSE\-KMS Encrypted Amazon S3 Locations Registered With Lake Formation Cannot Be Queried in Athena<a name="lf-athena-limitations-cse-kms"></a>

-Amazon S3 data locations that are registered with Lake Formation and encrypted using server\-side encryption with AWS KMS\-managed keys \(SSE\-KMS\) cannot be queried using Athena\.
-You still can use Athena to query SSE\-KMS encrypted Amazon S3 data locations that are not registered with Lake Formation and use IAM policies to allow or deny access\.
+Amazon S3 data locations that are registered with Lake Formation and encrypted using client\-side encryption \(CSE\) with AWS KMS customer\-managed keys \(CSE\-KMS\) cannot be queried using Athena\.
+You still can use Athena to query CSE\-KMS encrypted Amazon S3 data locations that are not registered with Lake Formation and use IAM policies to allow or deny access\.

 ## Partitioned Data Locations Registered with Lake Formation Must Be In Table Sub\-Directories<a name="lf-athena-limitations-partioned-data-locations"></a>